 All the main functionality of the console is found in a single menu column on the left-hand side of the page.
 This makes it very easy to navigate.

 The Alerts page shows you a list of threats encountered on all devices, in chronological order.
-You can filter the list using a wide variety of criteria, using the menu panel on the left-hand side of the page.
+You can filter the list using a wide variety of criteria, using the panel on the left-hand side of the page.
 You can filter by device, process, workflow, effective reputation, sensor action and more.
 The main panel shows the date and time of the alert, reason (e.g. malware detection), severity, plus device and user.
 Buttons on the right-hand end of each entry let you open the respective Alert Triage or Investigate pages, or take action.
 Available actions include dismissing the alert, deleting or whitelisting (Enable bypass) the file that caused the alert, or opening the applicable VirusTotal page for the file.

 On the Investigate page, you can see a chronological list of events for any individual device.
 As with the Alerts page, there is a wide variety of filtering criteria shown in a panel on the left-hand side.
-By clicking on the Actions (arrowhead) button, you can see further information about the process, parent process, child process and device.
+By clicking on the Actions (arrowhead) button, you can see further information about the process, parent process, child process and device (screenshot above).
 This allows you to monitor network connections and program executions, and build up a detailed picture of security-related events.
 Drop-down menus in the details panel let you take actions such as adding the file to approved or banned lists, checking with VirusTotal, deleting or quarantining.

 Here you can configure the settings to be applied to your devices.
-There are settings for malware detection, on-access protection, frequency of updates and the servers to use, scans, and the interface of the endpoint protection client.
+There are settings for malware detection, on-demand scans, frequency of updates and the servers to use, and the interface of the endpoint protection client.
 A single policy can be used for all platforms, i.e. Windows, macOS and Linux.
 The Windows, Apple and penguin symbols are used to show which platforms a configuration item can be applied to.
 Administrators can create policies to be applied to portable devices when they are outside the company LAN.

 Enforce\Malware Removal page